Every Equalizer Setting Explained

 This is with no processing.

-So here that little 'mmm' at the bottom, right?
+So you hear that little 'mmm' at the bottom, right?
 Check it out.

-This video is not about how to use and EQ, it's about what the controls are.
+This video is not about how to use an EQ, it's about what the controls are.

 But check this out, because it's fun.